cran/linkspotter/README.md

 The **Correlation coefficient** option allows you to choose the coefficient of correlation to be considered among those calculated initially.

-# Sources
+# Importations

-Linkspotter uses and combine features coming from several other R packages, namely infotheo, minerva, energy, mclust, shiny, visNetwork, rAmCharts, ggplot2 and Hmisc.
+Linkspotter uses and combine features coming from several other R packages, namely 'infotheo', 'minerva', 'energy', 'mclust', 'shiny', 'shinybusy', 'visNetwork', 'rAmCharts' and 'ggplot2'.